rage/java-programming-fall-19/data/part-1/4-variables.md

 <!-- Muuttujien nimissä ei tule myöskään käyttää ääkkösiä.
 Voit korvata ääkköset aakkosilla, eli muuta ä -> a ja ö -> o. -->

 Letters containing diacritics (e.g. ä and ö) should also not be used in variable names.
-You can replace these letters with their non-diacrtic equivalents, i.e., convert ä -> a and ö -> o. -->
+You can replace these letters with their non-diacrtic equivalents, i.e., convert ä -> a and ö -> o.

 <!-- ### Sallittuja muuttujien nimiä -->
 <!-- * kuukaudenViimeinenPaiva = 20
 * ensimmainenVuosi = 1952
 * nimi = "Essi" -->
-### Premissible Variable Names
+### Permissible Variable Names
 * lastDayOfMonth = 20
 * firstYear = 1952
 * name = "Essi"